RubyAquaMarine/aquastrade-fe/docs/LaunchPad.md

 https://aquas.trade/dashboard/create

+Tokens are automatically listed on the exchange and are ready for trading.
+A datafeed is created when new tokens are deployed through Aquas.Trade Token Launch Pad

-## todo
+## Access

-show the balance
-available tokens to mint based on the available AQUA Balance: Balance will be refilled periododicly
+You will need (1) NFT from Aquas.Trade [nft-collection](./NFT.md)

 - gold , silver, bronze

-# How to pull off a successful Token Creation
+## How to pull off a successful Token Creation

+At Aquas.Trade its easy, so let's LFG!

 - Launch the token
-- buy up most of the tokens in 1 tx
+- Buy up most of the tokens in 1 tx
 - Presale - IDO 50% to 80%
 - Use Token [Airdrop](./Airdrop.md) (Gold Members have access only) and airdrop 20-50% tokens to your selected audience/target/community